popgengui/agestrucnb/README.md

 	    easiest way to install simuPOP is through the 64-bit, Anaconda3 python3 distribution.
 See the installation section below.

-	3. Other python packages, available through pip with the command "pip install <package>", or, if you use the Anaconda distribution of python, "conda install <package>".
+	3. Other python packages, which should be automatically installed when you use the pip installer, or the "setup.py install" command (see Installation, below), can also be installed one at a time through pip with the command "pip install <package>", or, if you use the Anaconda distribution of python, "conda install <package>".

 		i.   numpy

 		ii.  scipy